-With a tortilla and a refrigerator of food, you can create any type of burrito you like.
-From the standard beef and bean burrito to breakfast burritos and classics like the carne asada, you have countless filling options.
+One of the easiest and most satisfying meals to whip up at home is a burrito.
+All you need is a tortilla and a few basic foods and you can create almost any type of burrito you like.
+From the standard beef and bean burrito to breakfast burritos and classics like the carne asada, the filling options are numerous.

-After you've decided what to put in it, you'll want to learn the proper burrito folding technique.
-There's a process that ensures all of your fillings stay inside, but it's really easy to do.
+After you've decided what to put in it, you'll want to learn the proper (but easy) burrito folding technique to ensure all of your delicious fillings stay inside.

 The Standard Burrito

 Despite the great variety of burritos in the world, there is a "standard" that includes a number of basic Mexican ingredients.
-This is what you might expect were you to order a beef and bean burrito at a restaurant that doesn't define any special ingredients.
+This is what you might expect if you order a beef and bean burrito at a restaurant that doesn't define any special ingredients.

-For the standard burrito, include seasoned ground beef, refried beans, shredded lettuce, diced tomatoes, sour cream, and your favorite chile sauce.
+The standard burrito includes seasoned ground beef, refried beans, shredded lettuce, diced tomatoes, sour cream, and your favorite chile sauce.
 Wrap that up in a tortilla and enjoy the classic taste.

 Early Morning Burritos

-Breakfast burritos are also a hot commodity and once you realize how easy it is, you'll be making these at home all the time.
-For the average breakfast burrito, include scrambled eggs, cooked and crumbled chorizo, mozzarella or Jack cheese, diced tomatoes, and chile sauce or Tabasco.
+Breakfast burritos are a tasty way to start the day—and once you realize how easy they are to make, you'll be filling and folding these at home all the time.
+For a zesty breakfast burrito, combine scrambled eggs, cooked and crumbled chorizo, mozzarella or Jack cheese, diced tomatoes, and chile sauce or Tabasco.

-You can replace the chorizo with the meat of your choice.
-Cut up sausage links or patties or something like kielbasa or ham make great alternatives.
+If you're not a fan or don't have any chorizo in the house, you can replace it with the meat of your choice: cut-up sausage links or patties, crumbled bacon, or sliced kielbasa or ham make great alternatives.

-Huevos rancheros is a popular variation of the breakfast burrito and it's even easier.
-For this one, add one fried egg, warmed chunky salsa, and refried beans to the tortilla.
+Huevos rancheros make a great filling for an open-faced breakfast burrito that's also quite easy to assemble: Add one fried egg, warmed chunky salsa, and refried beans to the tortilla.

 Seafood and Chicken Burritos

 The Puebla burrito is a favorite for anyone who prefers chicken.
-In this burrito, simply combine shredded chicken, mole, and diced onion.
+For this burrito, simply combine shredded chicken, mole, and diced onion.

 Beef and Pork Burritos

 If you're in the mood for a steak burrito, turn to the iconic carne asada.
-This burrito features the marinated grilled steak known as carne asada with black beans, cilantro, and diced onion.
+This one features marinated grilled steak with black beans, cilantro, and diced onion.

 For a pork burrito, you'll definitely want to try the Acapulco.
 This one gives you the choice of carnitas or shredded pork, both of which are easy to make and can be stored for future burritos.
-To go along with the meat, simply add diced green chiles, shredded Jack or mozzarella cheese, and Spanish rice.
+To complement the meat, simply add diced green chiles, shredded Jack or mozzarella cheese, and Spanish rice.